Dmoke14/Personal-Finances/README.md

 ## Modeling

 Now, it is time to begin modeling.
 We will split the data I have wrangled and reformatted (also called the training data) into a train and test set to evaluate the Mean Squared Error and the Mean Absolute Error metrics from the 4 different models.
-These metrics are chose to evaluate the models because they essentially tell us how clost the predictions are to the actual values.
-I will use a 80/20 split for the data and a random state of 602.
+These metrics are chosen to evaluate the models because they essentially tell us how close the predictions are to the actual values.
+I will use an 80/20 split for the data and a random state of 602.
 The four models I will be comparing are Linear Regression, Lasso Regression, K Nearest Neighbors, and Decision Trees.
+These models were chosen based on their ability to predict a numeric response with numeric and factor/dummy explanatory variables.
+Originally, I had toyed with parameters for the models, but after fixing the modeling data to be more representative, changing parameters for the Linear or Lasso Regression models did not improve the metrics, so I chose to leave them as default.
+Additionally, the 'n_neighbors' parameter in the KNN model was originally 400, but lowering it to 200 saved some computation time while still producing as good of metrics.

 ```python